Xinnan-Alex/simple-algorithm-calculator-laravel/README.md

-## A simple algorithm calcutor built with Laravel
+## A simple algorithm calculator built with Laravel

 Task Overview: